-If you have questions about introducing solids or advancing textures, reach out to our team of registered dietitians for free!
-They are here to help on our free live chat from Monday through Friday, from 8am–6pm ET, and Saturday and Sunday, from 8am–2pm ET.
+If you have questions about introducing solids or advancing textures, reach out to our team of registered dietitian nutritionists for free!
+They are here to help on our free live chat from Monday through Friday, from 8am–6pm ET.
 Chat now!

 Around 6-month old meal plan: First foods and purees

 Option 2: Mashed avocado